+Only the coach or assistant coach may request a time-out.
+A time-out requested by a coach will only be granted when the ball is dead.
+The coach may make his request to the timekeeper at any time; the timekeeper will relay the request to a Referee at the next stoppage in play following the request.
 When the Referee accepts a request for a time-out, he shall blow his whistle, signal that a time-out has been called, and indicate the team that has requested the time- out.
 This information shall be inscribed on the score sheet.

 During a time-out, players may remain on the court or return to their bench.
 Coaches and team staff may not enter the court during a time-out; if players require assistance or wish to converse with a coach or team staff, they must return to their bench.
 The team that requested the time-out may choose to terminate it and return to play at any time.
 The other team must resume play immediately.

-If the full time-out is taken, a warning shall be sounded after twenty (20) seconds for a thirty (30) second time-out and fifty (50) seconds for a sixty (60) second time-out to indicate that teams should return to the court and prepare to resume play.
+If the full time-out is taken, a warning shall be sounded after fifty (50) seconds to indicate that teams should return to the court and prepare to resume play.
 When the time-out has expired, play shall resume with a throw-in.